PycraftDeveloper-temp-account/Pycraft/README.md

 - (.exe) releases of the project will now exist as a separate release of the project under the release’s menu with a '.1' identifier after the main update version; for example; 'v0.7.1' for reasons mentioned in that release and also attached in this file! <br />
 - General needed attention was given to the spelling and grammar of each of the separate releases of the game and suitable updates will also occur in the individual branches over the following days. <br />
 - One final change that’s happened now is the conversion of the version naming system from the older '21p1003-21a' format to the new 'v0.8' format, this is added to the documentation below! <br />
-- Fixed a visual bug when entering the credits GUI and upon leaving the selector icon wont be the accurate theme anymore, this is now corrected
+- Fixed a visual bug when entering the credits GUI and upon leaving the selector icon won’t be the accurate theme anymore, this is now corrected
 <br />
 Again, feedback would be much appreciated this update was released on; 11/07/2021 (UK date) DD/MM/YYYY.
 As always, we hope you enjoy this new release and feel free to leave feedback.
 Thank you! we also apologize for the slow updates over the past few days, development has been slow due to issues with the new installer and its implementation, hence why it is not in this pre-release of Pycraft.